Infineon/TARGET_CYW955572BTEVK-01/README.md

 ### Overview

-The Cypress CYW955572BTEVK-01 Evaluation Kit enables you to evaluate and develop single-chip Bluetooth applications using the CYW55572, an ultra-low-power dual-mode Bluetooth 5.2 wireless MCU device.
-The CYW55572 is a stand-alone baseband processor with an integrated 2.4 GHz transceiver supporting Bluetooth LE.
-The CYW55572 employs high integration to reduce external components, thereby minimizing the device's footprint and cost.
-This kit helps evaluate device functionality and develop applications quickly for faster time-to-market.
+The Infineon CYW955572BTEVK-01 Evaluation Kit enables you to evaluate and develop Bluetooth&#174; applications using the AIROC&#8482; CYW55572 high-performance Wi-Fi 6/6E (11ax) and Bluetooth&#174; combo.
+The CYW5557x product family includes an integrated Bluetooth&#174; subsystem with Arm&#174; Cortex&#174;-M33 supporting BR/EDR/Bluetooth&#174; and isochronous channels for LE audio.
+This kit helps evaluate, develop, and debug embdedded Bluetooth&#174; applications quickly for faster time-to-market.

-* CYW55572 FCBGA - M.2 30x30mm form-factor, iPA/iLNA, BT5.2 board
+### Kit Features

+* AIROC&#8482; CYW55572 Wi-Fi 6 (11ax) + Bluetooth&#174; combo chip
-* Audio Arduino shield with on-board analog microphones, audio codec chip, headphone and speaker output
+* Audio Arduino shield with on-board analog microphones, audio codec chip, headphone, and speaker output
-* On-board sensors – an ambient light sensor, thermistor, and footprint for an Infineon digital microphone
+* On-board sensors - an ambient light sensor, thermistor, and footprint for an Infineon digital microphone
-* USB connector for power, programming and USB-UART bridge
+* USB connector for power, programming, and USB-UART bridge

 ### Kit Contents

 * CYW9BTM2BASE1 base board
-* CYW955572M2BT Bluetooth radio card (mounted on the base board)
+* CYW955572M2BT1LV radio card (mounted on the base board)
-* CYW9BT Audio 3 Arduino shield (pre-assembled on top of the CYW9BTM2BASE1)
+* CYW9BT Audio 3 Arduino shield
 * USB Standard-A to Micro-B cable
 * Power Adapter

 ### Additional Information

 * Max UART baud rate is 3M.

-* ADC\_INPUT\_P0 used in the hal/adc code example routes to D7 on the board, J4 pin 1. when the AUDIO3 shield is used, this routes to the CUSTOM button on the shield.
+## Additional Notes:
+The CYW955572BTEVK-01 is used with the audio shield board and the CUSTOM button on the shield board is configured for input by default.
+Also note that LED outputs are not available for this kit

+### ATTENTION!

+The Infineon CYW955572BTEVK-01 Evaluation Kit is enabled for programming for only a few seconds after a recovery reset.
+For best programming results, add "UART=COMXX" (or "UART=/dev/ttyXX" for Linux or macOS) to the application makefile, replacing "UART=AUTO".
+Replace XX with the proper HCI port name that is attached to the kit.
+This will skip the serial device port scan and begin the CYW55572 device programming immediately.